TileDB-Inc/TileDB-CF-Py/CONTRIBUTING.md

 ### Testing

-The testing for this project uses pytest and tox.
-Currently, tox is set-up to test Python versions 3.7, 3.8, and 3.9.
-This requires you to have `python3.7`, `python3.8`, and `python3.9` accessible to tox.
-Tests can be run by executing `tox`.
+The testing for this project uses pytest and GitHub workflows for testing.
+The test suite will be run on GitHub when you submit your pull request.

-It is strongly recommended that you run the full tox test suite before submitting code for a pull request.

 ### Pull Requests